kagamirudo/Quantum-Research-2024/Week 24/README.md

-# README: Quantum Index Search & Increment
+# Quantum Index Search & Increment

 This project demonstrates a quantum subroutine for locating marked values in a classical list and cycling through their indices, as a stepping stone toward a full quantum minimum-finding algorithm (Dürr & Høyer).